dmelloarlen/Glass_classification-/README.md

 there were no null values in the csv file. there was 1 duplicated value in the csv file and we dropped it.
 converted all columns to int64 by using astype function.
+//Data Anaylsis
+In this step we read the data and analysis was done
+In analysis we found min and max of quality using min /max function
+//Data Representation
+In this step we made representation using streamlit and matplotlib libaries of python